atdd-bdd/GherkinExecutorForJava/README.md

 - Copy one of the files (say simple_test.feature) into the test directory.
   It is specified by the Configuration value.
 If you want to use a different directory, then change this value.

+- Make sure the Java version is at least 15.

 ```
 public static final String featureSubDirectory = "src/test/java/";
 ```